aehiggi/aoc2022dmn/README.md

 - JDK 11+ with JAVA_HOME configured appropriately
 - Apache Maven 3.8.6+
 - Optionally, an IDE, such as IntelliJ IDEA, VSCode or Eclipse
+- A DMN Editor (I'm using the VSCode extension "DMN Editor" by redhat)

 ## Structure